Forum & Forum Expanded

 The heated public discussions which defined the early years of the Forum, when it stood “between the barricades and the ivory tower”, as the title of a book published for its 30th anniversary put it, still play an important role in the film culture and cinematic discourse nurtured by the Forum and Forum Expanded to this day.
 The filmmakers and artists participate in wide-ranging discussions with the audience after every screening which go beyond the individual works to establish broader connections.

-In August 2023, Barbara Wurm became head of the Forum section while Ulrich Ziemons has headed Forum Expanded since September 2021 (together with Ala Younis until 2024).
+In August 2023, Dr. Barbara Wurm became head of the Forum section while Ulrich Ziemons has headed Forum Expanded since September 2021 (together with Ala Younis until 2024).

 Festival photos from previous editions of Forum and Forum Expanded